jschhie/Financial-Visualizer/README.md

 # Personal Finance Tracker GUI

 ## Project Overview
-A graphical user interface (GUI) that helps track, categorize, and visualize all personal transactions (i.e., withdrawals/deposits).
+A Tkinter graphical user interface (GUI) in Python that helps track, categorize, and visualize all personal transactions (i.e., withdrawals/deposits).

 From creating this project, I learned about some of Python's many libraries at once and integrated them into a single GUI application.